enzomendez315/Data-Structures-and-Algorithms/README.md

 Another use case for BFS could be implementing an algorithm that finds the path from a starting vertex _s_ to a vertex _u_.
 By storing each vertex's parent, we can reconstruct the path from _s_ to _u_ by working backward, following the chain of ancestors until we reach the root.

-In summary, these are the possible use cases for BFS:
+In summary, these are some of the possible use cases for BFS:
 - Finding the distance from a starting vertex to any other vertex that is reachable.
 - Finding the shortest path between two vertices.
 - Determining if there is a path between two vertices.